Fecal incontinence care at Mayo Clinic

 Mayo Clinic researchers have developed specialized diagnostic tools for characterizing individual cases of fecal incontinence.
-They continue active research this area.
-Examples include:
+They continue with active research in this area.

 - Magnetic resonance proctography, a type of magnetic resonance imaging (MRI) that shows pelvic floor motion in real time.
 This is now a standard clinical test at Mayo Clinic.

 - Portable anorectal manometer, a simple, inexpensive device that measures pressures in the rectum and anal canal.

 - Anal electromyography (EMG), a test that identifies anal sphincter nerve injury in women with fecal incontinence.
 Anal EMG offers greater accuracy than other tests for this cause of fecal incontinence.